What is a CV?

 Write the perfect CV with our CV builder.
 Start now!

-It may sound harsh but a CV is essentially about ‘selling’ yourself – presenting your qualifications and achievements in the best possible light to secure an interview invitation.
+The aim of writing a CV is essentially to present your qualifications and achievements in the best possible light to secure a job interview invitation.

 Here are some key tips to help you do this effectively: